Staff & Volunteers

 Prior to joining CRAE, Paola was Legal Director at The Equal Rights Trust, promoting human rights of vulnerable groups internationally.
 She was previously a Senior Lawyer at the Equality and Human Rights Commission, where she developed the Commission's policy positions on a broad range of equality and human rights issues and implemented advocacy strategies to achieve reform of law and policy.
 For the Odysseus Trust she supported Lord Lester's role on the Joint Committee on Human Rights and as Independent Adviser on a British Bill of Rights.

-Carla Garnelas – Head of Policy and Public Affairs
+Carla Garnelas – Head of Policy and Public Affairs (currently on maternity leave)

-Carla currently heads up CRAE's public policy advocacy.
+Carla heads up CRAE's public policy advocacy.
 She joined CRAE in October 2005, initially to strengthen our support to young children's rights activists and then becoming the senior lead on equality and non-discrimination.
 Carla led CRAE's campaigning around the Equality Act 2010 and Chairs the Young Equals campaign.

 Since graduating from Edinburgh University with a degree in Social Anthropology in 2002, Carla has worked in the voluntary sector in London.
 In 2006, she received an MSc from Birkbeck College in Race and Ethnic Relations, focusing on issues of gender, ethnicity and identity.
 She worked for a number of years in the Jewish community as a youth worker and informal educator and spent a year in Nairobi, Kenya with VSO working with street children projects.
 Carla is a trustee of Gulan, a charity that promotes Kurdish arts and culture.